aqaPayam/NakhBot/docs/domain/01-glossary.md

 Used so evidence is not lost after edits or chat cleanup.

+### Internal Block

+An internal safety-only blocked state between two users.

+Block is not exposed as a user-facing action in MVP.

+Users are not notified that an internal block exists.

+Internal block is represented by `UserPairState.state = blocked`.

 ### Moderation Review

 Admin review process for reports or safety cases.